 Academic Integrity is the cornerstone of higher education and is central to the ideals of this course and the university.
-Cheating is strictly prohibited and devalues the degree that you are http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf.
+Cheating is strictly prohibited and devalues the degree that you are working on.
+As a member of the NJIT community, it is your responsibility to protect your http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf.